wenyan-lang/ide/README.md

 The basic URL is https://ide.wy-lang.org/embed

-You can config the IDE by using query strings.

 ### Query Options

+Config the IDE by using query strings.

 | Field | Description | Default |
 | --- | --- | --- |